TO THE MEMBERS

 - The quantum of commission for each director shall be recommended by NRC to the Boardbased upon the outcome of the evaluation process drive by various factors includingattendance and time spent in the Board and committee meetings individual contributions atthe meetings and contributions made by the Directors other than in meetings.

-The Company has an 'Internal Complaints Committee' under The Sexual Harassment of Womenat Workplace (Prevention Prohibition and Redressal) Act 2013 for the prevention andredressal of complaints of sexual harassment and for the matters concerned connected orincidental thereto.
+The Company has constituted an Internal Complaints Committee' (ICC) in accordancewith the provisions of the POSH Act for the prevention and redressal of complaintsreceived regarding sexual harassment and for the matters concerned connected orincidental thereto.